 Will campers have to quarantine before camp starts?
 How about staff?

 We will not be requiring families to quarantine at home prior to camp as long as they are driving to us and coming from a domestic location.
 A mandatory quarantine is not practical with so many families who have school and work obligations that wouldn’t allow them to stay home for 10 days.
-Our staff will have a strict 10-day quarantine coupled with multiple PCR tests before the campers arrive to ensure that we have established a bubble before the first camper steps foot into camp.
+Our staff will have a strict in-camp quarantine coupled with multiple tests before the campers arrive to ensure that we have established a bubble before the first camper steps foot into camp.

 Will siblings see each other during camp?

 Yes, absolutely!
 Siblings will be able to see each other and will social distance during their visits during the first five days of camp, until we get the results back from our day five COVID tests.
 They’ll just save their hugs until day six and onwards!